v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 ## Understand confidentiality thresholds for the integration to understand what data can be sent

-For both Viva Insights and Viva Glint, the defaults are five (5).
-For most customers that set up this integration it should work as expected.
+For both Viva Insights and Viva Glint, the default confidentiality thresholds are five (5).
+If the defaults are unchanged, the minimum threshold of five (5) is recognized for viewing survey data.

-**If you have changed your threshold,** for Glint to receive Insights data and display results, the confidentiality thresholds of both products are considered.
-We compare the largest threshold set, and that is the threshold enforced when showing any data for a survey.
+**If you have changed the confidentiality threshold in either application,** we consider the thresholds of both products.
+The higher of the two thresholds is enforced when showing survey data.
+This includes both workplace pattern data from Viva Insights as well as sentiment data from Viva Glint.

 **If you have a program that has a confidentiality threshold of less than five and would like to use this integration, reach out to your account team.
 This may be possible.**